MicrosoftDocs/cpp-docs/docs/ide/include-diagnostics.md

 }
 ```

-When Include Diagnostics is turned on, the number of times code from a header file is referenced in the current code file is displayed in CodeLens above the header file.
+When Include Diagnostics is turned on, the number of times code from a header file is referenced in the current code file is displayed above the header file.
 It looks like this for the previous code sample:

 ```cpp
 6 references